tidyverse/tidyverse.org/content/blog/2019-12-odbc-1-2-0/index.markdown

   author: Photo by Jordan Harrison
 ---

 odbc 1.2.0 is now on CRAN!
 The odbc package provides a [DataBase Interface (DBI)](https://dbi.r-dbi.org/) to [Open DataBase Connectivity (ODBC)](https://en.wikipedia.org/wiki/Open_Database_Connectivity) drivers.
 ODBC drivers exist for nearly all widely used databases, including [SQL Server](https://www.microsoft.com/en-us/sql-server/), [Oracle](https://www.oracle.com/database), [MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/), [SQLite](https://sqlite.org/) and others.
-In addition RStudio provides a set of [Professional ODBC drivers](https://db.rstudio.com/rstudio/pro-drivers/) free of charge for customers who have RStudio Server Pro, RStudio Connect, or Shiny Server Pro.
-In addition visit [db.rstudio.com](https://db.rstudio.com/) for extensive resources on connecting to and working with databases from R. See the [change log](https://cloud.r-project.org/web/packages/odbc/news/news.html) for the full set of changes for this release.
+RStudio also provides a set of [Professional ODBC Drivers](https://db.rstudio.com/rstudio/pro-drivers/) free of charge for customers who have RStudio Server Pro, RStudio Connect, or Shiny Server Pro.
+In addition [db.rstudio.com](https://db.rstudio.com/) has extensive resources on connecting to and working with databases from R.

-The odbc package allows you to query these databases from within R. Get the latest version with:
+The odbc package allows you to query these databases from within R.
+Get the latest version with:

 ```r
 install.packages("odbc")